maxims94/get-your-solboard/README.md

 ## How does it work technically?

-When the user opens the checkout window, the client fetches data from the blockchain on which coupons are available.
+When the user opens the checkout window, the client fetches the user's coupons from the blockchain.
 The user can now choose between them.
-The effect of the chosen decision is displayed.
+The consequences of the currently selected option are shown.

-Once a decision has been made, the user clicks on "Pay" and a POST request is sent to an endpoint of the server.
-The server validates and process the request, possibly applying a discount on the requested items' price.
-It creates the respective transaction, serializes it and sends it back to the user.
+Once a decision has been made, the user clicks on the "Pay" button and a POST request is sent to the server.
+The server validates and process the request, possibly applying a discount on the calculated total.
+It creates the respective transaction, serializes it and sends it back to the user as POST response.

-The client deserializes the transaction, requests the user to sign it via the wallet software.
-Then, the transaction is sent to the blockchain.
+The client deserializes the transaction and requests the user to sign it via the wallet software.
+Once signed, the transaction is sent to the blockchain.

-Note that this is essentially a re-implementation of the implementation of Solana Pay, especially the part that happens on the wallet and the (de-/)serialization.
-This was necessary to write this custom architecture.
+Note that this is essentially a re-implementation of Solana Pay, especially the part that happens on the wallet and the (de-/)serialization.
+This was necessary to make this custom architecture possible.

 ## Let's extend Solana Pay